 Running the container

-Time to start the container. mysql-test is the container’s name we set when we created it.
+is the container’s name we set when we created it.
 You can use the container’s id here as well.

 docker start mysql-test